Richard Gibbens: research information

 The second figure shows the fundamental diagram relating speed and flow measurements taken minute by minute from a single loop detector.
 There are two clear regimes: a free flow regime and a congested regime.

-Second as part of the TIME project within the Computer Laboratory I have been working with a post-doc, Andrei Bejan, on traffic on urban roads around the city of Cambridge.
+As part of the TIME project within the Computer Laboratory I have been working with a post-doc, Andrei Bejan, on traffic on urban roads around the city of Cambridge.
 Here our source of data is a real-time feed of trajectories of GPS receivers fixed to buses.
 We have been able to derive some very interesting features of journey times and related them to time of travel and affects due to school terms.
 The fourth figure shows the daily profile of journey times for a given journey and uses quantile regression to clearly distinguish the affects of school terms.

-Colleagues and co-authors
+Some colleagues and co-authors